RichGibson/vienna_guide/README.md

 standing room tickets.
 And we were chatting with people who felt like they had gotten a 'deal' with their 30 euro tickets.

-Bars: 4am is stndard closing time, but things like closing times can be flexible.
+Bars: 4am is the standard closing time, but things like closing times can be flexible.

 How to have fun in bars in Vienna?
 Just talk with people.
 As a